semasuka/blog/_posts/2019-02-10-list-in-python.md

     [99, 22, 1, 3, 77, 3, 5, 23, 51, 35, 133]

-sorted( ) function will sort the list but the difference between the sort and the sorted function is that sorted function will create a new list that can be stored in a variable or directly printed.
+sorted( ) function will sort the list, but the difference between the sort and the sorted function is that sorted function will create a new list that can be stored in a variable or directly printed.
 The original list(numbers_2 in this example) will remain unchanged.

 We can compare the two lists using the two type of sorting and verify if they are equal.